nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 [Back to the Guide]({{base.url}}/getting-started/sdk-integration-guide/guide/android/#enable-auto-session-management)

-## Supporting pre-14 Android
+## Supporting pre-15 Android

-Auto session tracking is only available for `minSdkVersion` 14 or above.
-If you need to support pre-14, you should include Branch SDK methods in both `onStart()` and `onStop()` to avoid strange, difficult-to-diagnose behavior.
+After and including SDK version `v2.0`, Branch only supports `minSdkVersion` 15 or above.
+If you need to support pre-15, you should lock to the Branch SDK version v1.14.5 and add methods in both `onStart()` and `onStop()` to avoid strange, difficult-to-diagnose behavior.
 Branch must know when the app opens or closes to properly handle the deep link parameters retrieval.

-Please add this to every Activity for pre-14 support.
+Please add this to every Activity for pre-15 support.

 {% highlight java %}
 @Override